xuhaike/Bi-metric-search/readme.md

 # A Bi-metric Framework for Fast Similarity Search

-This repository contains to code for our paper xxx.
+This repository contains to code for our paper "A Bi-metric Framework for Fast Similarity Search" (https://arxiv.org/abs/2406.02891).

 ## Overview